-CPX Student Instructions
+CPX Student Guidelines

 What is the CPX?

 The Clinical Practice Examination (CPX) is a standardized patient-based performance exam, which assesses the application of students’ clinical skills to patient care.
-This cumulative exam includes seven cases similar to those faced in outpatient practice.
+This cumulative exam includes seven to eight cases similar to those faced in outpatient practice.
 Each case includes a unique patient encounter and a written patient note or oral case presentation.
 The entire exam takes approximately four and a half hours to complete.

 What skills are assessed?